Rhineland massacres: Jewish reactions

 Several 20th century Jewish authors have related the events of 1096 to an underlying theme of human sacrifice.
 Historian Israel Yuval understood these choices as a manifestation of a Messianic theology that was uniquely tied to medieval Jews living in the midst of Latin Christendom.
 This theology understood the Messiah's coming as a time of vengeance against those who transgressed against God and the Jewish people, as well as a process that was sensitive to the blood of Jewish martyrs.
 Such ideas are alluded to in the Sefer Hasidim, a work of the twelfth century consisting of an amalgamation of Rabbinic teachings common to the era and the centuries immediately preceding it.
 Additionally relevant was a medieval Ashkenazi genealogical interpretation of Christians as descendants of the Biblical Esau (referred to as Edomites), over whom the Jews (the descendants of Jacob) would eventually succeed and gain dominion.
 Following from this, the events of 1096 presented an opportunity for the Rhineland Jews to ritually offer their deaths as an example of Christian transgression and spur the Messianic Age – an analysis supported by the frequent ritual tone and symbolism employed by Jewish chroniclers while describing the deaths, and their somewhat lesser interest for Jews who simply died by Christian hands directly.
 This included frequent descriptions of suicides occurring within synagogues (which were on occasion burning), and the shedding of blood on the Holy Ark.
 Despite this, somewhat more post hoc explanations provided by Medieval Jewish chroniclers also existed.
 Most often, the homicide of the Rhineland children was explained by the adage "lest they dwell among the Gentiles; it is better that they die innocent and not guilty", meaning that it was better to kill Jewish children and prevent them from losing their religion than to allow them to die later as a non-Jew.
 The descriptions of Jewish parents killing their children was shocking to Christian ears, and may have served as fuel for later accusations of blood libel.
+This analysis of Yuval's caused a stir among the scholarly community, and the journal Zion devoted a double issue to discussing Yuval's thesis.
+A particularly scathing response was written by Ezra Fleischer, in which he examines of Yuval's claims and responds to them.
+The article ends with the words "It is the kind of article that would have been better if it had not been written than written, and if it had been written - it would have been better if it had not been printed, and if it had been printed - it would have been better if it had been forgotten as soon as possible".
+Historian Jeremy Cohen disagrees with Yuval for a different reason.
+He argues that Yuval treats the descriptions found in the chronicles of the massacres as if they represent the views of the victims themselves.
+In contrast, Cohen contends - and demonstrates through an intertextual literary reading - that these chronicles were written in the early 12th century by the descendants of those who survived the massacres.
+As such, he claims, they reflect the thoughts and perspectives of the survivors, not of those who gave their lives for kiddush ha-shem.